-Distance Learning Option: Sessions will be available via live stream/videoconferencing.
-This option is a good choice for attendees outside of Minnesota, or for Minnesota attendees who are unable to attend all sessions in person.
+Distance Learning Option: Sessions are available via live stream/videoconferencing for attendees outside of Minnesota, and for attendees who are unable to attend all sessions in person.

 - Hands-on, practical training that will equip newer professionals with the skills and knowledge in a range of areas representing all facets of contaminated site remediation and redevelopment.
 An understanding of how developers, brokers, environmental professionals, attorneys, and regulators work together to complete a successful brownfield redevelopment.